moj-analytical-services/pq-tool/README.md

 #### In an R console
 ```
 source('./R/apiClient.R')

-# Without feedback
-fetch_questions()
-# With feedback
-fetch_questions(show_progress = TRUE)
+#For a specific department/answering body:
+fetch_questions("ACRONYM")

+For all departments:
+fetch_all_questions() # Note that this functionality is in development and currently has a couple of bugs
 ```

 #### What this code does

+- See answering_body_lookup.tsv for the correct acronym

-- When the `fetch_questions()` function is called for the first time, and no archive exists, it will create `archived_pqs.csv` in the Data directory and download all answered PQs, that were posed to the MoJ, from http://lda.data.parliament.uk/answeredquestions.
-This takes about 8.5 minutes on a 2016 MacBook Pro.
+- When the `fetch_questions("ACRONYM")` function is called for the first time, and no archive exists, it will create `ACRONYM_archived_pqs.csv` in the Data directory and download all answered PQs, that were posed to the specific department, from http://lda.data.parliament.uk/answeredquestions.
+The MoJ questions take about 8.5 minutes on a 2016 MacBook Pro.

-- When an archive already exists, the function will update `archived_pqs.csv` by appending newly answered questions (downloaded from the same endpoint).
+- When an archive already exists, the function will update `ACRONYM_archived_pqs.csv` by appending newly answered questions (downloaded from the same endpoint).

 - Variables in BLOCK_CAPITALS are defined in `.Rprofile`